cyanskies/another-toml-cpp/README.md

 	[x.y.z]

 ##### Indent String
-Set `writer_options::indent_string`
+Set `writer_options::indent_string`.

 This string is used to indent lines, you can replace it to control how much indentation is used.
+Most users will leave it as a tab character or replace it with the desired number of spaces.
+If you don't want any indentation then disable **indent child tables**.

 	auto opts = toml::writer_options{};
 	opts.indent_string = "nnnnnn";